Your Fire Alarm System Maintenance Checklist

-It’s the duty of the Responsible Person to ensure a weekly test of the system is carried out under The Regulatory Reform (Fire Safety) Order 2005.
+It’s the duty of the Accountable Person to ensure a weekly test of the system is carried out under The Regulatory Reform (Fire Safety) Order 2005.
 However, if any defects or issues are picked up during the test, they should be dealt with by a competent person who has the necessary experience.

 This competent person should be familiar with the fire alarm model, be able to identify which grade and category of fire alarm system you need (if it needs to be replaced) and have a firm understanding of the British Standard BS 5839.